 Table of Contents

-6 Steps to Cook, Clean & Prepare a Carp Fish
+6 Steps to Clean, Prepare & Cook Carp

 The first and most important piece of the puzzle with cooking any freshwater fish is cleaning and cooking it as soon as possible.